Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: Introduction, Motivation, and Main Results of the Paper

 {\it Feedback Capacity of Time-Varying Channel Input Strategies.} Consider the feedback code of Definition~\ref{def_code}.(a), i.e., ${\cal C}_{{\mathbb Z}^+}^{fb}$.
-Given the elements of the set ${\cal E}_{[0,n]}(\kappa)$, by the maximum entropy principle of Gaussian distributions, it is known, for example, Cover and Pombra \cite{cover-pombra1989}, that the upper bound holds\footnote{The superscript $e$ means the underlying distributions are induced by the channel distribution and the elements of the set $e(\cdot)\in {\cal E}_{[0,n]}(\kappa)$.}.
+Given the elements of the set ${\cal E}_{[0,n]}(\kappa)$, by the maximum entropy principle of Gaussian distributions, similar to \cite{cover-pombra1989}, the upper bound holds\footnote{The superscript $e$ means the underlying distributions are induced by the channel distribution and the elements of the set $e(\cdot)\in {\cal E}_{[0,n]}(\kappa)$.}.

 where $H(X|s)$ stands for differential entropy of RV $X$ conditioned on the initial state $S=s$.
-Further, the upper bound in (\ref{cp_ub}) is achieved \cite{cover-pombra1989}, if the input $X^n$ is jointly Gaussian for fixed $V_0=v_0$, satisfies the average power constraint, and respects (\ref{g_cp_3}).
-By the chain rule of mutual information, $I^e(W;Y^n|v_0)=\sum_{t=1}^n I^e(W;Y_t|Y^{t-1},v_0)$, and the data processing inequality, then the following inequality holds:
+Further, similar to \cite{cover-pombra1989}, the upper bound in (\ref{cp_ub}) is achieved if the input $X^n$ is jointly Gaussian for fixed $V_0=v_0$, satisfies the average power constraint, and respects (\ref{g_cp_3}).
+By the chain rule of mutual information, $I^e(W;Y^n|v_0)=\sum_{t=1}^n I^e(W;Y_t|Y^{t-1},v_0)$, and the data processing inequality, follows,

 where the supremum in the right hand side of (\ref{FTFIC_1a}) is taken over conditionally Gaussian time-varying distributions ${\bf P}_{X_t|X^{t-1}, Y^{t-1}, V_0}, t=1, \ldots, n$, such that $(X^n, Y^n)$ are jointly Gaussian for fixed $V_0=v_0$, and (\ref{g_cp_3}) is respected.\\ Define, as in \cite{cover-pombra1989}, the $n-$finite transmission feedback information (FTFI) capacity of code ${\cal C}_{{\mathbb Z}^+}^{fb}$, by